naninovel/docs/docs/guide/transition-effects.md

-﻿# Background Transition Effects
+﻿# Transition Effects

-When changing background appearance with [`@back`](/api/#back) command, you can additionally specify which transition effect to use.
+When changing background or character appearance with [`@back`](/api/#back) and [`@char`](/api/#char) command respectively, you can additionally specify which transition effect to use.
 For example, following command will transition to "River" background using "DropFade" transition effect:

 ```
 @back River.DropFade